openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 `added pump://JSON/iter_pump_hours/last_four_pump_hours.json`

-Let's take a closer look at each section. `openaps report add` is adding a report to your openaps configuation.
+Let's take a closer look at each section. `openaps report add` is adding a report to your openaps configuration.
 The report name is `last_four_pump_hours.json`.
 The format of the report is `JSON`.
 The command that will be used to generate the report is `<my_pump_name> iter_pump_hours 4`.
 You will notice that this last section is identical to what was called above when you printed the output to the terminal window, except there it was done with the `use` command.
 The report is simply running that same command and writing the output to the file you specified in the format you specified.

 Much like adding devices, this report configuration is saved to your `openaps.ini` file.
 You can view all of your reports there with `cat openaps.ini` or by using `openaps report show`.
 Similarly, you can remove reports with `openaps report remove <report_name>`.